Myanmar Fast Facts

 February 3, 2017 - A UN report alleges Myanmar's security forces are waging a brutal campaign of murder, rape and torture in Rakhine State.
 Aye Aye Soe, a spokeswoman for the Myanmar government, says the government has seen the report and is "very concerned about the allegations" and will investigate.

 August 25, 2017 - Myanmar's state media reports 12 security officers were killed during a series of coordinated attacks targeting at least 20 police outposts and an army base in Rakhine State.
-Authorities allege that an estimated 150 insurgents attempted to storm the base but "soldiers fought back."
 An insurgent group known as the Arakan Rohingya Salvation Army, formerly known as Harakat al-Yaqeen -- or "Faith Movement" -- claims responsibility for the attack on Twitter.
-In response to the attacks, Myanmar's military renews an offensive inside the state against what it says are "terrorists," resulting in what human rights groups describe as murder, rape and destruction of villages.
+In response to the attacks, Myanmar's military renews an offensive inside the state against what it says are "terrorists."

 September 11, 2017 - UN High Commissioner for Human Rights Zeid Ra'ad Al Hussein says the continuing Myanmar military operation against the minority Rohingya people appears to be a "textbook example of ethnic cleansing," but the full humanitarian situation in Rakhine State can't be fully assessed because of Myanmar's refusal to give access.